-Functional cookies, which are used to activate specific Website functions and to configure the Website according to your choices (e.g., language), in order to improve your experience.
+Functional cookies, which are used to activate specific Website functions and to configure the Website according to your choices (e.g., language), to improve your experience.

 Profiling cookies, which are used to observe the preferences you reveal through your use of the Website and to send you advertising messages in line with those preferences.

-In detail, the cookies present on the Group’s Websites are as follows:
+In detail, the cookies present on our Website are as follows:

 |Technical name||Cookie type, function and purpose||Expires after|